VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

 ![Reviews list blade](../../assets/images/docs/reviews-list-blade.png)

-### How to define widget for Customers review module
+### How to define widget for "Customer reviews" module

 1. Add new *widgets* folder in *\CustomerReviewsModule.Web\Scripts* folder